Hierarchies

 peace, they shall rest in their beds, each one

-walking in his uprightness; they shall rest
+walking in his uprightness

 in their beds, or as some read it; they shall